Helsinki-NLP/mammoth/docs/source/config_config.md

 Note that the actual weight is proportional to the weights of the the other tasks assigned to the same GPU.
 E.g. if only one task is assigned to a GPU, it will receive 100% weight regardless of what the computed weight is.

+#### `temperature`

+Temperature specified in inverted form (1/T)
+Setting temperature to 1.0 results in the empirical distribution, i.e. tasks are sampled according to their unweighted corpus size.
+Setting temperature to 0.0 results in the uniform distribution, i.e. all tasks are equally likely.

 #### `use_introduce_at_training_step`

 If set to `True`, use a curriculum introducing corpora based on temperature-adjusted corpus size.